Confluence of singularities of non-linear differential equations via Borel--Laplace transformations: Preliminaries on Fourier--Laplace transformations

-In the subsequent text, rather then dealing with functions on a single line $e^{i\alpha}\R$, one will work with functions which are analytic on some open strips in the $\xi$-plane (also called the \emph{Borel plane}), or on more general regions obtained as a connected union of open strips of varying directions $\alpha$.
+\begin{remark}[Convolution of analytic functions on open strips]~ In the subsequent text, rather then dealing with functions on a single line $e^{i\alpha}\R$, one will work with functions which are analytic on some open strips in the $\xi$-plane (also called the \emph{Borel plane}), or on more general regions obtained as connected unions of open strips of varying directions $\alpha$.